Want to follow along with this writing? Sign up Today, it's free and easy

 NATIONAL GOLD MEDAL WINNER OF THE 2012 SCHOLASTIC COMPETITION, SCIENCE FICTION/FANTASY CATEGORY (this is the unabridged version. an abridged version was submitted for the competition.) (a Gold Medal represents 1st place in the nation per grade.)

-about 1 year ago Soraya said:
+over 1 year ago Soraya said:

 Wow!
 This is definitely a winner ;) Beautiful descriptions, very well written and extremely powerful!
 Mind checking out my story "57 BLOCKS" and leaving me some feedback as well?
 I'd appreciate it!
 Thanks in advance :)